kerryoncoding/engineering-portfolio/README.md

 # engineering-portfolio

-engineering-portfolio is a SPI (single page application) using React.
+engineering-portfolio is a SPA (single page application) using React.
 This project features json.server API fetch calls to populate data.
 It also incorporates client-side routing.

 A demo video is available to walk you through the page: https://youtu.be/WaiYrl44OIA